Tips for creating an effective business strategy

 2. Find people who align with your vision

 Whether starting a new entrepreneurial adventure from scratch or looking to optimize your bench at your current organization, this is where you want to take a look at whether or not you have put the right people in the right seats.
-Take this opportunity to use the EOS People Analyzer tool in Traction Tools to organize your GWC data.
+Take this opportunity to use the Org Chart in Bloom Growth to organize your data.
 You can create your own space to share feedback and create a cohesive team when you analyze your team members by asking:

 - Do they Get it?